phreaknik/phonon-network/README.md

 # Phonon Network Specification

 The Phonon Network is a layer 2 scaling solution for public blockchain networks.
-It is designed to function on the Ethereum network, but may also be used on the Bitcoin network.
+It is designed to function on the Ethereum network, but will likely be extended to the Bitcoin network in future versions.
+Phonon can be thought of as a L2 scaling technique where transactions are completely validated only between participants of a direct transaction.
+Nothing is shared with users on the Phonon network outside of the participant set for a given transaction.

-Phonon uses **hardware enforced security** to prevent against double spend attacks, specifically via smart cards that leverage physical fingerprints for entropy, which cannot be extracted.
+To achieve this design topology, Phonon uses **hardware enforced security** to prevent against double spend attacks, specifically via smart cards that leverage physical fingerprints for entropy, which cannot be extracted.
 Although the Phonon Network is theoretically card-agnostic, it is designed to be used with Safe Cards, which have a specific Java card applet (see [here](https://github.com/GridPlus/safe-card)).

+Physical fingerprints for entropy come in the form of Physically Uncloneable Functions, or PUFs.
+A PUF is a physical entity embodied in a physical structure.
+They are based on variations that occur during semiconductor manufacturing and essentially act as entropy stamped into a physical circuit.
+This entropy cannot be removed from the PUF, hence the uncloneable descriptor from its name.

-"Phonons" are discrete packets of value which may be transmitted across the network.
-They are created by deposits on-chain, which are associated with a particular public key (a derivative of the recipient card's identity public key - more on this later).
+"Phonons" are discrete packets of value which may be transmitted across the Phonon network.
+They are created by on-chain deposits, which are associated with a particular public key (a derivative of the recipient card's identity public key - more on this later).
 Each deposit may contain one or more non-fungible phonons, which are similar to the concept of a "bill" (i.e. has a specific denomination and cannot be divided).

 # Initialization and Card Identity